Fairfield Heights

 Fairfield Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eight projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include The Vale - Fairfield Heights (Stage 3), Fairfield Heights Town Centre Public Domain Upgrades, Fairfield Heights Residential Infill at 120-130 Stella Street, and EVO Fairfield.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects likely to affect the region.
+Notable initiatives include The Vale - Fairfield Heights (Stage 3), Fairfield Heights Town Centre Public Domain Upgrades, Fairfield Heights Residential Infill - 120-130 Stella Street, and EVO Fairfield.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.